Available with:

 Why You'll Love it

-When applying for this course with a specialist pathway, you will do so via UCAS.
-It is important to search for and submit your application for 'Education BA (Hons)'.
-Your chosen pathway will be confirmed post-application and this will be the award that you complete your studies with ie. Education with Childhood Studies (Hons).
+When applying for this course with a specialist pathway, it is important to search for and submit your application for 'Education BA (Hons)'.
+Your chosen pathway will be confirmed post-application and this will be the award that you complete your studies with ie. Education with Applied Psychology BA (Hons).
+If you choose to study this course without a pathway, your award on completion will be Education BA (Hons).

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.